Intro – a quick start

 One CMS for many platforms.
 Give your users a variety of access points to your valuable content.

-Content from the xamoom CMS can be displayed on a variety of devices in different ways.
+Content from the xamoom CMS can show up on a variety of devices in different ways.
 The aim is to reach as many people as possible and to reuse content efficiently.

 - Smartphone and tablets: mobile web, apps

-- Desktop computer: integration into various content management systems like WordPress
+- Desktop computer: integration into the content management system WordPress

 - Voice assistants like Amazon’s Alexa or Google Assistant